 Members granted a disability retirement receive monthly payments immediately, regardless of their age.
 A refund of contributions and interest is not available.
-Members are paid monthly benefits equal to the greater of 54%, or the earned age and service retirement benefit percent, of the monthly average of their highest 26 consecutive base pay.
-Any payment received from worker's compensation will reduce the retirement disability pension by a like amount over a time period determined by the City Attorney.
+Members are paid monthly benefits equal to 58% of the monthly average of their highest 26 consecutive base pay.
+Any payment received from worker's compensation will reduce the retirement disability pension by a like amount over a period determined by the City Attorney.
 Upon the member's death, a monthly payment is made to the member's survivor beneficiary, if any.
-For details, refer to the "SURVIVOR BENEFITS" section of this brochure.
+For details, refer to the SURVIVOR BENEFITS section of this brochure.

 A duty-disability pension is subject to review.
-For details on the review process refer to the "Review of Disability Retirement" section of this brochure.
+For details on the review process refer to the REVIEW OF DISABILITY RETIREMENT section of this brochure.